 This odd, oversized bump-out actually does serve a purpose—it allows plenty of ceiling space over the stairs to the basement (something my rather tall husband appreciates).
 The problem is that it serves absolutely no purpose in the bedroom.
 Sure it’s got electrical outlets, a phone jack, and a cable outlet on top, but there’s no way to position the bed so you could use it as a pseudo-entertainment center.
 (Oh, and even if you could, it would still be weird.)
 Other than collecting dust, the only thing this oddity gets used for is to hold the throw pillows from the bed while we’re sleeping.

 What do all of these have in common?
 They could have been prevented.
 Yep, all it would have taken is for someone like me to step in early in the planning process and point them out.
-If you’re getting ready to build a new home and want to avoid issues like these, check out my Plan Review service, then go book a new-build consultation.
-Your new home will go off without a single "what the heck were they thinking?" plan error, and you’ll be free from annoyances like these for years to come!
+If you’re getting ready to build a new home and want to avoid issues like these, let’s chat.
+Your new home can go off without a single "what the heck were they thinking?" plan error and you could be free from annoyances like these for years to come!